groupvine/gv-doc/4-feed/4-feedViews.md

 to introduce these bullets below:**
 </span>

-* Download responses downloads email’s Email Widget data to a spreadsheet.
+* Download responses downloads email's Email Widget data to a spreadsheet.

-* **View as recipient** gives Administrators or Editors the option to respond to an email’s Email Widgets as if they were the recipient or to email a link specifically for the recipient to respond to the widgets.
+* **View as recipient** gives Administrators or Editors the option to respond to an email's Email Widgets as if they were the recipient or to email a link specifically for the recipient to respond to the widgets.
 This is useful to keep all widget data together in case a recipient